 - Form 1095-C is sent out by large employers who are required to offer health insurance coverage as a provision of the ACA.
 This applies to employers with 50 or more full-time equivalent employees.
 Form 1095-C is sent to the IRS and to the employees.
 It’s provided to all employees who were eligible to enroll in the employer’s plan, regardless of whether the employee actually enrolled in the plan or not.

 Most people will only receive one of those three forms.
 But there are some circumstances where you might receive more than one.

-For example, if you work for a large company and have access to coverage from your employer, but you opted to buy coverage in the exchange instead, you’d receive Forms 1095-A and 1095-C. And if you switched from an individual plan to a plan offered by a large employer mid-year, you’ll end up with a form from each of them.
+For example, if you work for a large company and have access to coverage from your employer, but you opted to buy coverage in the exchange instead, you’d receive Forms 1095-A and 1095-C (the 1095-C would indicate that you were offered employer-sponsored coverage, even though you declined it).
+And if you switched from an individual plan to a plan offered by a large employer mid-year, you’ll end up with a form from each of them.
 Whatever forms you receive are also received by the IRS, so everyone is on the same page.

 Forms 1095-A, B, and C may be delivered electronically or on paper, depending on whether you opted in for electronic delivery.
 You’ll use the information on the form to complete your tax return, but you keep it with your records (don’t attach it to your tax return.)

 For 2016 coverage and beyond, the deadline for exchanges, health insurers, and employers to send out the forms is January 31 of the following year.
 But for 2016 coverage, the IRS granted an extension for employers and insurers to distribute Forms 1095-B and 1095-C, and the same extension was granted for those forms for 2017 coverage.
 IRS Notice 2018-06 gives insurers and employers until March 2, 2018, to distribute Forms 1095-B and 1095-C to plan members.